AxisCommunications/acap-native-sdk-examples/axparameter/README.md

 ## Project structure

-THe files for building the application are organized in the following structure.
+The files for building the application are organized in the following structure.

 ```sh
 axparameter